justinmtech/Guilds/README.md

 # Guilds
 A free, open-source plugin that allows players to create their own goal-oriented guilds to inspire cooperation and socializing.
 If you want to contribute to the project, feel free to make a pull request or add me on Discord at Jamm#0747.

-#Features
+# Features
-• Organize Communities - Allow your players to create powerful social groups
+• Organize Groups - Allow your players to create powerful social groups <br>
-• Guild Warps - Set warps
+• Guild Warps - Set warps at guild areas<br>
-• Guild Levels & Upgrades - Upgrade your guild level to unlock new features
+• Guild Levels & Upgrades - Upgrade your guild level to unlock new features <br>
-• Economy Support - Customizable costs for creating and upgrading guilds
+• Economy Support - Customizable costs for creating and upgrading guilds <br>
-• Fully Configurable - Easy to use, configure and modify
+• Fully Configurable - Easy to use, configure and modify <br>

 # Commands
   • /guilds - Displays help menu <br>